 The Program in Latin American, Caribbean, and Latinx Studies coordinates a major and a minor in Latin American, Caribbean, and Latinx Studies.
 It aims to provide undergraduate students with a broad understanding of the rich political, aesthetic, intellectual, and scientific traditions of Latinx, Latin American and Caribbean people..
 As a result of completing the minor, students will have gained a deep understanding of Latin American politics, economy, society, and culture, as well as of the intricate relationship between the region and the United States.

-Students who graduate with a minor in Latin American studies from Johns Hopkins will be able to:
+Students who graduate with a major or minor in Latin American, Caribbean, and Latinx Studies from Johns Hopkins will be able to:

 - Write effectively and support their arguments with appropriate evidence

 - Demonstrate an understanding of research methodologies drawn from both the humanities and social sciences

 - Critically evaluate the position of Latin America and the Caribbean in an increasingly globalized world